Keruspe/blog/posts/2016-02-07-creds-1-released.md

 The best experience you'll get with creds is when you use it combined to [GPaste](https://github.com/Keruspe/GPaste).

 Let's say I wanna register to a new service `www.foobar.com`.
-Let's generate a new passwordi (imagine my email address is me@gmail.com)!
+Let's generate a new password (imagine my email address is me@gmail.com)!

 ```